Ada County Sheriff Gary Raney

-Sheriff Gary Raney joined the Ada County Sheriff’s Office in Boise, Idaho, during 1983 and advanced through the ranks until he was elected and then sworn in as the Ada County Sheriff in 2005.
-Sheriff Raney is now responsible for the largest law enforcement agency in the State of Idaho with well over 600 employees.
-His duties include policing unincorporated Ada County and the cities of Eagle, Kuna and Star as well as managing the 1,217-bed jail, running the county-wide emergency dispatch center and fulfilling a variety of statutory and cooperative duties.
+Sheriff Gary Raney joined the Ada County Sheriff’s Office in Boise, Idaho, in 1983 and advanced through the ranks until he was elected and then sworn in as the Ada County Sheriff in 2005.
+Sheriff Raney is now responsible for the largest law enforcement agency in the State of Idaho with about 650 employees and a $60 million budget.
+His duties include policing unincorporated Ada County and the cities of Eagle, Kuna and Star.
+He is also responsible for managing the jail custody and community supervision of about 3,500 offenders, managing Ada County Misdemeanor Probation, running the county-wide emergency dispatch center and fulfilling a variety of other statutory and cooperative duties.

 During his time in office, Sheriff Raney has been recognized locally and nationally for bringing good business practices, accountability and innovative thought to the agency and to government in general.
 He is often sought out for his advice and expertise and has presented to thousands of people across the United States on a wide variety of leadership topics.
 He was honored to speak on organizational complacency at the management retreat for Kennedy Space Center and to Congress on prevention programs for at-risk children.
 People often seek out his expertise regarding best practices in jail management and leadership, topics he has spoken and written about numerous times.